 By Edward Whelan, Contributing Writer, Classical Wisdom

 The Messenian Wars, which took place between Sparta and Messenia in the 8th century BC, were very crucial in the rise of Spartan society.
-Victory in the Messenian Wars was important in the history of Sparta, and by extension, in the history of Ancient Greece as a whole.
+Victory in the Messenian Wars was important in the history of Sparta, and by extension, in the history of Ancient Greece as a whole

 Background to the Messinian Wars

 .
 They conquered much of the Peloponnesian from the native Achaeans (1100 BC), and some Dorians settled in what became Messenia.
 There, they created a small kingdom and later adopted the culture of the native Achaeans.
 Over time, tensions developed between the Spartans and the Messenians; this was born out of a rivalry for resources as well as cultural differences.
 While the Spartans in Laconia may have resented the Messenian elite, who they believed betrayed their Dorian origins, many historians suggest that the actual cause of the war was the Spartans’ desperate need for more fertile land.